paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-19b-water-resources-planning.md

 **(b) Definition of non-Federal interest** The term “non-Federal interest” means—

-(1) a legally constituted public body (including an Indian tribe and a tribal organization (as those terms are defined in [section 5304 of title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section5304&num=0&edition=prelim))); or
+(1) a legally constituted public body (including an Indian tribe and a tribal organization (as those terms are defined in [section 5304 of title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section5304&num=0&edition=prelim))) and an inter-tribal consortium (as defined in [section 3202 of title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section3202&num=0&edition=prelim)); or

 (2) a nonprofit entity with the consent of the affected local government, that has full authority and capability to perform the terms of its agreement and to pay damages, if necessary, in the event of failure to perform.